julianxhokaxhiu/mockups-creator/README.md

 # How to use

 1. Run `npm install`.
-2. Run `bower install`.
+2. Run `grunt make --app=project_name`.
-3. Run `grunt make:project_name`.
+3. Wait for the cool stuff to be done
-4. Work inside the [app](https://github.com/julianxhokaxhiu/mockups-creator/tree/master/app)/project_name folder that will be created.
+4. Work inside the _[app](https://github.com/julianxhokaxhiu/mockups-creator/tree/master/app)/project_name/_ folder that will be created.
-5. Override the [app.json](https://github.com/julianxhokaxhiu/mockups-creator/blob/master/app.json) with the [config.json](https://github.com/julianxhokaxhiu/mockups-creator/blob/master/_apptpl/config.json) that you will find inside, to fit your needs.
+5. Configure your _app/project_name/[app.json](https://github.com/julianxhokaxhiu/mockups-creator/blob/v2/_apptpl/app.json)_ with the desired values.
-6. Continue with your flow ( see down below )
+6. Run one of the commands down below.

 ---

 - Normally when you start a project you should use
   ```
-  grunt make:project_name
+  grunt make --app=project_name
   ```

 - While you're developing your mockup, run this task to build the project and watch for changes (usually you run this only once)
   ```
-  grunt build:project_name
+  grunt build --app=project_name
   ```

 - If you want to build in Development mode your mockup but you don't want to watch it for changes
   ```
-  grunt rebuild:project_name
+  grunt rebuild --app=project_name
   ```

 - When you're finished and you're ready to deploy, but want to test it first
   ```
-  grunt build_deploy:project_name
+  grunt build_deploy --app=project_name
   ```

 - When you're sure that everything is ok and want to deploy it using `rsync`
   ```
-  grunt deploy:project_name
+  grunt deploy --app=project_name
   ```

 # `Directories` reference

-- `_apptpl` folder is used as a starter template when you run `grunt make:project_name` task.
+- `_apptpl` folder is used as a starter template when you run `grunt make --app=project_name` task.
 Everything from this folder will be copied 1:1 to the `project_name` folder that you got from the `grunt make` task.
-- `rsc` folder is used for resources like images, and other things that will be copied 1:1 to the `wwwPath` folder.
+- `rsc` folder is used for resources like images, and other things that will be copied 1:1 to the `output.path` folder.
 - `tpl` folder is used for templating your app.
 Here will live the SCSS, the Swig template files and the Javascript code.
 Everything inside this folder will be compacted, minified, autoprefixed, etc. by Grunt Tasks.
 - `fonts` folder is used when you want to autogenerate webfonts based on `ttf` or `otf` desktop fonts.
 When you'll place some files here you'll get all known webfonts formats + a CSS file that will be minified with your SCSS file that exists in `tpl` folder.
 This will give a big speed boost to work with custom fonts without needing to create the CSS manually or with external tools.
 - `icons` folder is used to autogenerate icons for your website based on SVG files.
 Just put them there and you'll get all the job done automatically.
 You can simply use them as 'project_name-icon-svgfilename' classes.